 Rain forest, snow forest or no forest: it’s your choice at Mount Revelstoke National Park.

-Wind your way up the Meadows in the Sky Parkway, a 26 km paved route that climbs 1,500 m to Mount Revelstoke's 2,000 m summit.
-Your journey begins in the world’s only inland temperate rainforest, passes through old-growth stands of cedar and hemlock, and culminates in stunning wildflower meadows—from the glacier lilies and marsh marigolds of early summer to the red Indian paintbrush, yellow arnica and purple lupine that leave the fields awash in colour by August.
+The Meadows in the Sky parkway is a road cyclists dream.
+This paved road climbs from 470 metres on the Trans Canada Highway, to 1835 metres at Balsam Lake.
+An elevation change of 1365 metres over 26km.
+The road begins in the world’s only inland temperate rainforest, and passes through old-growth stands of cedar and hemlock.
+At the summit, the road culminates in stunning wildflower meadows—from the glacier lilies and marsh marigolds of early summer to the red Indian paintbrush, yellow arnica and purple lupine that leave the fields awash in colour by August.